-Name, Address, and Age (1) Position(s) held with the Company Principal Occupation(s) During the Past 5 Years Term of Office and Length of Time Served (2) Number of Companies in Fund Complex (3) Overseen by Director Other Directorships Held by Director or Nominee for Director
+Name, Address, and Age (1) Position(s) held with the Company Principal Occupation(s) During the Past 5 Years Term of Office and Length of Time Served (2) Number of Companies in Fund Complex (3) Overseen by Director Other Directorships Held by Director or Nominee for Director Independent Directors Edward D'Alelio, 71 Chairman of the Board, Director Retired Class I Director since 2018; Term expires in 2025 7 OBDC OBDC II OBDE OCIC OTIC OTF II Blackstone/GSO Long Short Credit Fund Blackstone/GSO Sen. Fit Rate Fund Interested Director (4) Craig W. Packer, 57 Chief Executive Officer, President and Director Co-Founder of Blue Owl Capital Partners Co-President of Blue Owl Co-Chief Investment Officer of each of the Blue Owl Credit Advisers (5) President and Chief Executive Officer of each of the Blue Owl BDCs (6) Class I Director since 2018; Term expires in 2025 7 OBDC OBDC II OBDE OCIC OTIC OTF II Blue Owl

-Independent Director

-Edward D'Alelio, 70 Chairman of the Board, Director Retired Class I Director since 7 • ORCC

-Director 2018; Term ORCC II

-expires in 2025 ORCC III

-ORCIC

-ORTIC

-ORTF II

-Blackstone/GSO Long Short Credit Fund Blackstone/GSO Sen. Flt Rate Fund

-Interested Director (4)

-Craig W. Packer, 56 Chief Executive Officer, President and Director Co-Founder of Blue Owl Capital Inc. ("Blue Owl") Class I Director since 7 • ORCC

-Co Chief Investment 2018; Term 2018; Term ORCC II

-Officer of each of the expires in 2025 ORCC III

-registered investment advisers comprising the ORCIC

-Owl Rock division of ORTIC

-Blue Owl (the "Owl Rock Advisers") ORTF II

-President and Chief Executive Officer of each of the Owl Rock BDCs Blue Owl

-The address for each director is c/o Owl Rock Technology Finance Corp., 399 Park Avenue, 37th Floor, New York, New York 10022.
-Directors serve for three-year terms and until their successors are duly elected and qualified.
+- The address for each director is c/o Blue Owl Technology Finance Corp., 399 Park Avenue, 37th Floor, New York, New York 10022.

+- Directors serve for three-year terms and until their successors are duly elected and qualified.

-The term "Fund Complex" refers to the Owl Rock BDCs.
+The term "Fund Complex" refers to the Blue Owl BDCs.
 Directors and officers who oversee the funds in the Fund Complex are noted.

 "Interested person" of the Company as defined in Section 2(a)(19) of the Investment Company Act of 1940, as amended (the "1940 Act").
-Mr. Packer is an "interested person" because of his affiliation with the Adviser.
-(1) (2) (3) (4)
+Mr. Packer is an "interested - person" because of his affiliation with the Adviser.